As seen on Daytime Blue Ridge!

-She’s released an EP and two albums, that latter of which focuses on environmental justice.
+She released an EP and two albums while navigating her twenties, the latter of which focuses on environmental justice.
 Having been an activist and intersectional feminist for all of her adult life, it only made sense to weave those parts of her world into her music in a way that was graceful and genuine.

 In 2019, Annie took a break from touring to reform her band and hone her sound.
 Her fourth album, "The One That Gets Away", came out on March 19, 2021.
 Debut singles "Real Good" and "The One That Gets Away" were released to critical acclaim in December and January.
 The album itself is a reflection on gender dynamics, environmentalism, burnout culture, and living with your past -- all told through the prism of a millennial on the threshold between youth and family life.
 After finding creative ways to tour with and promote the album during lockdown, TOTGA won "Best Americana/Country Album" at the 2022 Washington Area Music Awards, a prestigious regional honor.
 Annie's fifth studio project, "Wild Rose EP" -- cowritten and produced by Austin Bello -- was released in March 2023 to critical acclaim.
 Her music has been featured on WVDX Blue Plate Special, The Martha Bassett Show, and in various venues up and down the East Coast.

 When she's not writing or performing, Annie has two daughters with her husband co-writer Will Berger, three cats, a deep appreciation for tarot and herbalism, and a love of the Appalachians.
 She and her husband recently purchased a minivan, but are probably still cool.